dmartincc/dmartincc.github.io/_posts/2018-09-10-how-to-improve-machine-learning-classifiers.md

 title:  "The 8 points you must follow to improve your machine learning classifiers"
 date:   2018-09-10 10:00:00 +0200
 author: David
-keywords: data, machine lerning
+keywords: data, machine learning
-category: lab
+category: oficina
 image: /img/photo-1516981879613-9f5da904015f.jpeg
 description: The training procedure is a key task of the whole process of predicting values from supervised classifiers.
 This means that when a classifier is trained, it predicts what it has been taught, therefore, the trained dataset must met quality, consistency and reliability.
 intro: The training procedure is a key task of the whole process of predicting values from supervised classifiers.
 This means that when a classifier is trained, it predicts what it has been taught, therefore, the trained dataset must met quality, consistency and reliability.